Robin131998/Assignment3/README.md

 - Test whether the bias detection system correctly identifies and highlights biases in datasets.
 - Verify the functionality of the automated correction process with imbalanced datasets.

-### Tasks:
+### Actionable Tasks:
-- [ ]  Develop algorithms to detect bias metrics (e.g., demographic representation, topic overrepresentation).
+[ ] Develop an algorithm to detect biases, including metrics like demographic representation and topic overrepresentation.
-- [ ]  Implement functionality to apply automatic corrections to biased data.
+[ ] Implement automatic corrections to adjust biases in datasets.
-- [ ] Test the bias correction system using real-world datasets.
+[ ] Test bias correction with real-world datasets and record improvements (target: 90% accuracy).
+[ ] Create a developer report summarizing detection and correction processes.

 ### Requirements_5
 ### Description: